cwgreene/pwncollege.github.io/index.md

 Challenges come in a _teaching_ variety, which will walk you through their own solutions, and a _testing_ variety, which will challenge you with less guidance.
 Challenges are run directly on pwn.college, and can be launched in _practice_ mode, where you have root access but there is a fake flag, and _real_ mode, where you cannot read the flag without exploiting the challenge.

-pwn.college has come out of beta, and modules are being launched alongside the progress of ASU's Fall 2020 CSE466 class.
+This year's modules will launch alongside the progress of ASU's Fall 2021 CSE466 class.
-So far, the following modules are live:
+Modules will be launched on more or less a weekly basis!

+**Last year's modules** are archived for the interested and impatient:

 - [Module 0: Introduction](modules/intro)
 - [Module 1: Program Misuse](modules/suid)